lucarin91/WS-seminar/slides.md

 # Web Session Manager
 With HTTP/1.1 and CGI programming language and framework start to implement Web Session Manager.

-They maintain session with the users and identified them with a **sessionID**.
+They maintain session with the users and identified it with a **sessionID**.

 note:
 https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#HTTP_session